LangStream/langstream/examples/applications/openai-completions/README.md

-# OpenAI Completions
+# OpenAI Chat Completions

-This sample application shows how to execute completion using the OpenAI library using the Azure OpenAI API endpoint.
+This sample application shows how to execute Chat Completions using the OpenAI library using the Azure OpenAI API endpoint.

 ## Configure you OpenAI API Key